The Remote Meeting Paradox: More Talk, Less Connection

 You can reset the tone by:

-When leaders treat listening as a core leadership behavior, not a soft skill, the culture follows.
+When leaders treat listening as a must-have, not just a ‘soft skill,’ the rest of the team gets the memo.

 If You’re the One Being Talked Over

-Even in healthy cultures, you’ll get interrupted sometimes.
-People get excited, anxious, or distracted.
-The key is what you do in those moments.
+Even in the healthiest teams, you’ll get interrupted.
+People get excited, nervous, or just plain distracted.
+The trick is what you do next.

-You don’t have to choose between staying silent and snapping.
+You don’t have to pick between biting your tongue and going full Hulk.
 There’s a middle ground: calm, clear self-advocacy.

 Reclaim the floor with neutral language